MATES - the home of community theatre.

-Raised in Wynnum, Paul’s first experience of community theatre was as an audience in a local theatre under a domestic house.
+Raised in Wynnum, Paul’s first experience of community theatre was as an audience member in a local theatre under a domestic house.

 His Great Uncle, Grandfather and Grandmother used to own and perform songs and music to accompany the silent films at the Wynnum Imperial Theatre years ago.

-As a performing artist Paul has received the: 2009 Queensland ‘Glugs of Gosh’ Award for Contribution to Theatre, 2011 Matilda Award for Best Actor in a Leading Role as ‘Edward Gant’ for La Boite (Brisbane) & Sydney Theatre Company, as well as two TV Week Logie Award Nominations for his role as Sgt.
-Ben Stewart on Award Winning Drama ‘Blue Heelers’.
+As a performing artist Paul has received the: 2009 Queensland ‘Glugs of Gosh’ Award for Contribution to Theatre: 2011 Matilda Award for Best Actor in a Leading Role as ‘Edward Gant’ for La Boite (Brisbane) & Sydney Theatre Company, as well as two TV Week Logie Award Nominations for his role as Sgt.
+Ben Stewart on the Award Winning Drama ‘Blue Heelers’.

 Paul is a busy father of four who is an engaging MC; knowledgeable and insightful mentor; an active civic, commercial and community facilitator; social media producer and Division 10 (Birkdale/Thorneside) Redland City Councillor.
 In January 2014, Paul appeared with Queensland Theatre Company in the surprisingly contentious production ‘Australia Day’ – a political satire by Jonathan Biggins which was performed at the Queensland Performing Arts Centre.

 Paul is excited by the past, present & future of local story telling in Redland City and is fully supportive of Mates Theatre Genesis Incs' Plans for 2016 and beyond.